-During the 2018/19 academic year there has been an increase in funds raised from rental of parts of the school premises.
+During the 2019/20 academic year there has been a decrease in funds raised from rental of parts of the school premises.
 The activities not only produce some much needed income for the Academy but also enhance its community links.
-Rentals are arranged and managed by the Academies Business Manager.
+Rentals are arranged and managed by the School Business Manager.
+With the start of the Covid-19 outbreak all rentals were cancelled thus removing this source of income.
+Although this has affected the year-end financial outcome we achieved an overall in year surplus.
+We will strive to return rentals to their pre-outbreak levels as soon as it is safe to do so.

 The Academy benefits from funds raised by its well supported Parent Teachers and Friends Association (PTFA).
 The PTFA hold long established fundraising events throughout the year and are careful in planning events to reduce the impact on their supporters pockets.
 The committee has a complaints procedure to address any concerns raised.
+The Covid-19 outbreak affected one of the main fundraising activities of the year, the school fair.
+The impact of this will be felt in the future because it will now take longer to raise the level of funds to meet planned future projects.

-To enable certain school extra-curricular activities, such as residential trips, to proceed a voluntary contribution has to be sought.
+To enable certain school extra curricular activities, such as residential trips, to proceed a voluntary contribution has to be sought.
 The contributions are sought in accordance with the Academies Charging Policy to meet the actual costs of the activity.
 The Academies Complaints Policy and Procedure is in place to address any complaints raised regarding voluntary contributions.